Boosting Sensitivity to $HH\to b\bar{b} \gamma\gamma$ with Graph Neural Networks and XGBoost: Double Higgs production at the LHC

 for the ggF channel, and

 for the VBF channel.
 The VBF cross-section is generally parameterized including also $\kappa_{2V}$ and $\kappa_{V}$ \cite{bbyy_legacy}.
 However, in this study we focus on $\kappa_{\lambda}$ variations keeping all other couplings fixed to their SM values.
-As can be seen in figure \ref{fig:xsec_var}, when $\kappa_\lambda$ deviates from the SM value, the cross-sections change accordingly demonstrating the sensitivity of these production modes to the Higgs self-coupling and making them important probes for BSM physics.